TomaDumitrescu/light_echoes/README.md

 # light_echoes

 TODO:
-	- spike placement
+	- stalactite stops to fall when swtiching between player modes
 	- sometimes broke at Spider.gd when creating webs (observe if consists)
 	- sounds
 	- GrowingPlant not finding Area2D (bug?)
-	- set map to lower right corner